DORA vs COPPA

 Implementation Overview

 Conduct gap analyses, develop frameworks, implement testing/vendor strategies.
-Applies proportionally to all sizes/industries in EU finance; full effect January 17, 2025.
+Applies proportionally to all sizes/industries in EU finance; in full effect since January 17, 2025.
 Requires ongoing reporting/audits, no formal certification.

 COPPA Details